kitajs/html/benchmarks/README.md

 # Benchmark

-The `RealWorldPage` benchmark holds the most importante, representing a realistic workload scenario. _Other benchmarks serve specific purposes, such as measuring the speed of creating individual elements or handling attribute injection and escaping._
+The `RealWorldPage` benchmark is the most meaningful since it represents a realistic workload scenario. _Other benchmarks serve specific purposes, such as measuring the speed of creating individual elements or handling attribute injection and escaping._

 It's essential to emphasize that all benchmarks aim for impartiality.
 Any perceived bias towards a particular library should be promptly reported, and corrective actions will be